smith325/TUFeverywhere/INSTRUCTIONS.md

 ### pyi_python C files
-- Added missing python functions to the macros lists stored in these C files
+- Used macros to export missing python functions (python functions are loaded at runtime)
 - Exported a group of python functions to work with the rubygems code

+### pyi_importers.py file
+- Modififed pyimporters.py to add a load_module_with_alias function (to work with pyinstaller) to be able to load the same module more than once under a different name (necessary for TUF interposition)

 ### waf files